cloudnode-pro/CloudnodeMSG/README.md

 ***

 ### `/ignore <player>`
-Ignore a player—you will stop seeing all of their private messages to you.
+Ignore a player—you will stop seeing all of their messages (including public chat messages).

 <dl>
     <dt>Aliases:</dt> <dd><code>/block</code></dd>